art567/bf2keyman/doc/Readme.txt

  - View your current BattleField 2 and BattleField 2: Special Forces license key.
  - Modify license key without serial validation, that allows enter license which you bought on the Steam/Origin stores.
  - Correct registry handling restores original registry key if you have unexpected errors or crashes.
- - Fast encryption compatible with BattleField 2 on latest Windows® platforms.
+ - Fast encryption compatible with BattleField 2 on latest WindowsÂ® platforms.
- - Compatible with all latest Windows® NT platforms, 32-bit and 64-bit.
+ - Compatible with all latest WindowsÂ® NT platforms, 32-bit and 64-bit.

 == License: